lengau/starflow/README.md

 2. Scans the wheel file(s)
 3. Scans the project directory
 4. Installs each combination of (requirements, wheel) in a virtual environment and scans that environment.
+5. If a `uv.lock` file exists for the project, creates a virtual environment using `uv sync` and scans that environment. `uv sync` can be configured with the `uv-sync-extra-args` input.

 With [OSV-scanner](https://google.github.io/osv-scanner/) it: